Thepi14/Tekton/README.md

 ## Overview
 </div>

-- Currently 190 pieces of content, including blocks, units, items and liquids (excluding environment and ores).
+- Currently 207 pieces of content, including blocks, units, items and liquids (excluding environment and ores).
-- 3 sectors at the moment of the creation of this README.
+- 11 sectors at the moment of the creation of this README.
-- 4 completed unit trees with unique units.
+- 4 unit trees with unique units.

 Keep in mind that this mod is still in development, so there will be bugs, missing things and other strange things.
 <br>